Livermore’s Ivanhoe Villas: 1970–1971 townhome history

 Ivanhoe Villas today

-Here's what the original Ivanhoe Villas model homes look like in 2024.
+Here's what the former Ivanhoe Villas model homes look like today.

 The Plan 1 today